Phase I and II Clinical Trials

 Phase II examines drug efficacy as well as continuing safety tests.
 Phase II trials involve larger groups of participants, all of whom are patients.
 Group size varies, depending on the target market.
 A drug being developed for Type 2 diabetes needs far more participants than one for a rare disease such as ALS.

 Phase II studies are usually randomized, double-blind studies.
-This means that patients are randomly assigned the drug or the placebo and even the researchers involved don’t know who receives which.
+This means that patients are randomly assigned the drug or the placebo—a substance that has no therapeutic effect—and even the researchers involved don’t know who receives which.
 This helps guard against bias in determining who goes into which group.
 Otherwise, investigators may naturally want to ensure the sickest patients receive the promising experimental treatments.

-A placebo is also known as the “standard of care group”.
+If there is already an effective drug on the market, the standard of care, patients who are not receiving the experimental drug will receive the standard of care.
 According to the National Institutes of Health (NIH), the standard of care is a treatment accepted by medical experts as proper for a certain disease and widely used by medical professionals.
-For example, in clinical trials for Amgen’s Repatha, researchers compared its safety and efficacy against statins, the current standard of care for cholesterol reduction.
+For example, in clinical trials for Amgen’s (Thousand Oaks, CA) new cholesterol drug Repatha, researchers compared its safety and efficacy against statins, the current standard of care for cholesterol reduction.
 Repatha was demonstrated to be as effective as statins, and had a better safety profile in some patients, which led the FDA to approve Repatha.

 The Power of Positive Thinking

 Investigators measure drug efficacy by monitoring predefined endpoints.
 They always look at effectiveness relative to a control group, people who receive either standard of care treatment or a placebo.